umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-03-02-releasenotes.md

 ![Top10BandwidthReferers](https://user-images.githubusercontent.com/93588665/156560697-0dcc10f4-e252-43e4-bf44-fe78ef6a150b.png)

-The top 10 bandwidth usage for referrers is currently launched as a **beta** version as the bandwidth listed does not always match the total bandwidth shown for the project.
+The top 10 bandwidth usage for referrers is currently launched as a **Beta** version as the bandwidth listed does not always match the total bandwidth shown for the project.
 We will update you when the list offers 100% trusted bandwidth values.

 ### Static Outbound IP Address